 Your children's guardian must be at least 21years of age and should be young enough to carry out the task of parenting your children until they reach adulthood.
 Here are some other important guidelines to follow when choosing a guardian:

 Whomever you choose as guardian of your children, it is important to remember a couple of things:

 Depending on your circumstances, there may be more factors to consider, but these are the basics.
-To discuss choosing a guardian for your children, contact an experienced Colorado estate planning and probate attorney to arrange a free consultation, where you can discuss ways to effectively ensure the wellbeing of your children in the event that you are taken from them too soon.
+To discuss choosing a guardian for your children, contact our qualified and experienced Colorado estate planning attorneys through the contact link on our website.